Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/build.typ

 )

 = 2024/11/01
-#to-do(
-  // TODO: Move this to the November management entry
-  date: datetime(year: 2024, month: 11, day: 01),
-  monthly-schedule: "On",
-  yearly-schedule: "Ahead",
-  (
-    (true, "Review our time and budget management during October.", "Everyone"), (true, "Plan out the November meetings by creating a Gantt chart & reviewing our budget.", "Everyone"), (true, "Build the ladybrown according to today's delegation.", "Everyone"), (true, "Troubleshoot the drivetrain according to today's delegation.", "Everyone"), (true, "Build the intake according to today's delegation.", "Everyone"), )
-)

 With the CAD completed, we are now ready to build the ladybrown.
 We are excited to build the new robot design because of its custom gussets.
 We made these gussets using CAD software and a laser cutter.
 Additionally, since the entire robot was CADed before building, the assembly process was more streamlined compared to earlier in the season.

 == Delegation